 What’s usually the crunchiest thing on the Thanksgiving table?
 Stuffing crust, maybe?
 A turkey wing if you’re lucky?
-Those fried onions on the green bean casserole?
 Point is, it’s kind of soft meal; not a ton of different textures happening.
 That’s why raw Brussels sprouts can be a welcome change of pace.
 The trick is to shred them finely, “bruise” them a bit, and dress them at least an hour before serving.
 The longer the salad sits, the softer and milder tasting the leaves become.